Ausmints/lending_club/README.md

 # Predicting loan status, grade and interest rate using Lending club data

+Predicting whether a person should be given a loan, if yes, predicting risk level and interest rate.

 ## Table of contents

 * <b>Setting up the libraries</b>